VeriFactu Guide

 -

-Pooling the state of the tax report by calling the manually the get tax report endpoint until the state field of the tax report is any of: registered, error, and registered_with_errors.
+Pooling the state of the tax report with get tax report endpoint until the state field is registered, error or registered_with_errors.

 [BETA] Tax Report API

-If you are not using B2Brouter for issuing invoices, or if you need more control over the process of generating and processing tax reports, or if you are planning on issuing a high volume of tax reports, eg for a Point of Sale ("Terminal Punto de Venta" in Spanish), you can use the new Tax Report API.
+If you are not using B2Brouter for issuing invoices, need more control over the process of generating and processing tax reports, or expect a high volume of tax reports, as in a Point of Sale ("Terminal Punto de Venta" in Spanish), you can use the new Tax Report API.

 This API is designed for maximum control by the user and high availability.
-You can either submit tax reports as a JSON payload or directly import a valid XML VeriFactu if you system is capable of generating them.
+You can either submit tax reports as a JSON payload or as a valid VeriFactu XML.

-It's important to notice that tax reports do not have lines in the same way that invoices have lines; tax reports have tax breakdowns (desglose in Spanish) which are groupings of lines of the original invoice with the same tax.
+It's important to notice that tax reports do not have lines in the same way that invoices have lines; tax reports have tax breakdowns ("desglose" in Spanish) which are the sum of the lines of the original invoice with the same tax.
 Is the responsibility of your system to aggregate the invoice lines by tax type and category and provide the necessary tax breakdowns.
-Our TaxReport model does not perform any calculation, that is you have to provide all relevant figures in the tax report.
-We'll perform error checking on these figures, but our system will refuse to fill the gaps if incomplete data is provided.
+The TaxReport model does not perform any calculations.
+You must provide all relevant figures in the tax report.
+B2Brouter will perform error checking on these figures, but will not fill the gaps in incomplete data.

 Create a Tax Report